 For more than 40 years Bill has been an activist for political involvement working on a wide ranging set of projects.
 From voter registration drives to ballot initiatives; protests to public presentations.
-Bill is running for office to give power back to the people of Michigan in many aspects of their lives.
+Bill is running for the office of governor to give power back to the people of Michigan in many aspects of their lives.
 A Gelineau administration seeks change so voters of Michigan have representation from candidates that can represent their values and interests.
 Bill strives for a government that can be more inclusive to minority party’s who have constituents they represent but who’s voices are largely surprised or ignored.
 Accountability, transparency and access where your voice matters and is heard are also core values that can only bring positive change in Lansing.

 The long story:

 Born in Michigan in 1959, the era when anything was possible.

 His dad was originally from Colorado having served in the Navy having travelled the country during the early 30’s, he settled in Detroit.
 The booming “Motor City” provided opportunity.
 Working any number of positions in an out of the auto industry he settled into a long career with the former R.E.A.
 Express Agency.
 R.E.A Express worked out of the classic Michigan Central Depot building at the corner of Michigan Avenue and Vernor Highway in Detroit.